 When you travel, it’s common to bring bed bugs home with you or take them with you to other places.
 Travelers may dramatically lower the danger of bed bug infestations in their homes by following this recommendation.

 Due to the frequent availability of new hosts, maintaining bed bug control in such situations poses a real difficulty.

 These insects are superb hitchhikers, and they may quickly crawl onto a purse left on the bed or travel throughout a whole room in a single night.
 Bed bugs flourish in dark, chilly environments where people are present for extended periods.

 So a hotel room isn’t the only potentially dangerous location.
 You may find them on planes, trains, busses, and rental automobiles, among other places.

 What smell keeps bedbugs from entering bug bags and Purses?

 In regions where bed bugs hide, sprinkling lavender oil or spraying lavender is effective but not overpowering.
 If the aroma doesn’t kill the bugs completely, it will cause them to depart their nest, exposing them to any bed bug traps or pesticides you’ve used.

 Infestations of bed bugs can be quite aggravating.
 Even though they do not transfer illness, they can cover you with itching red bites.

-However, you may take precautions to avoid bed bug spread, such as searching your room for symptoms of bed bugs regularly, checking your baggage and clothing while traveling, and keeping your room clear of mounds of items where they can hide.
+However, you can prevent bed bug spread by regularly searching your room for signs of bed bugs, checking your luggage and clothing while traveling, and keeping your room clear of mounds of items where they can hide.
 I hope this article helped you to protect your purses from bed bugs.